Barnaba1841/Data_Analysis_Projects/T20_playing11/readme.md

 And after cleaning the json files export them into csv files

-The data Contains various tables in excel Format Transform that data according to your requirements using Power Query Cleaning the data
+The data Contains various tables <br>
+Transform that data according to your requirements using Power Query

-1)Data modelling using DAX Formulas
-Establish relationship between data using star schema
+-->Next process is Data Cleaning and Data Modelling Using Dax<br>
+we need to establish relationship with different tables using Star Schema.<br>
+Using DAX Formulas we create measures for our requirements<br>

 3)dashboarding and insights generation
 Create new measures for key metrics